lemay-ai/fizzbuzz/README.md

 Your goal is to demonstrate your coding skills by creating a video recording of your answers to some general knowledge questions, writing an ML API demo using Docker, python3, and a bit of magic, and showing us your exploratory data analysis skills.
 Please spend minimal effort on graphics and UI, as this is not a test of your UI coding skills.
 Just don't stress on frontend stuff.

-# GENERAL KNOWLEDGE
+# 1) GENERAL KNOWLEDGE VIDEO DEMONSTRATION

 - Please make a video recording of your answers to the questions in the notebook: https://github.com/lemay-ai/fizzbuzz/blob/main/Interview_Questions.ipynb
 - Please share the video file with daniel@lemay.ai and matt@lemay.ai

-# MODEL DEPLOYMENT
+# 2) MODEL DEPLOYMENT DEMONSTRATION
 Please fork this repo (you may opt to share a private repo with us to preserve your privacy) and then do the following:
 - Create a branch in your forked repo
 - Create a container to process inference requests from any pretrained model in the huggingface model hub: https://huggingface.co/models